 Math example: a person with 10,000 followers posts a photo that gets 50 likes & comments in the first hour.
 That’s an engagement rate of 0.5% in that hour.

 If someone with only 1,000 followers has the same engagement, their rate is 5%.

 Instagram wants people to stay on their app because it’s good for their business (ads).
 You’re the product.
-So they’re going to keep you there by showing the photos with the highest engagement rate first.
+So they will keep you there by first showing the photos with the highest engagement rate.
 Instagram users feed on eye candy, and higher engagement rates typically equate to more delicious eye candy.

 And no, you can’t buy engagement anymore.
 Instagram has been actively identifying and penalizing this.